 Friday in a social media calendar is a time to amuse customers and to post some funny pictures to show that the bank uses current trends, etc.

-Once you have a general understanding of content you’ll post, your next step is to determine the frequency for the posts and build a social media posting calendar.
+Once you have a general understanding of content you’ll post, your next step is to determine the frequency for the posts and build a social media posting calendar (you can also try a project scheduling software if you manage a real project).

 There is no ideal frequency of posting, but you can follow the next average numbers: